tecff/ansible/README.md

 ## Requirements

 The python package netaddr is required on the host running ansible.

 The vault password must be stored in `.vault_pass`.

+The *only* supported distribution to deploy roles on is debian jessie.

 ## Running Ansible

 To deploy all defined roles on all servers simply run `ansible-playbook site.yml`.

 To deploy only one server run `ansible-playbook -i "hostname," site.yml`.